thealphadollar/GDrive_Sync/README.md

 ## Installation And Usage

-Current build works on Python 2.
+Current build works on Python 2 (Python 3 is supported but a bug is there which does not allow connection to be established on systems using proxy).

 ### Dependencies
 1. PyDrive<br/>